Actualizado: abr 27

-Another great thing about zoom is that it can be used to record video conferences, present webinars and share your screen to show a PowerPoint presentation and others (This is something that Karin has been doing alongside counselling and supervision!)
+Another great thing about zoom is that it can be used to record video conferences, present webinars and share your screen to show a PowerPoint presentation and others.

 There are lots of other applications out there that could offer the encryption required to secure the confidentiality, but we won’t get into all of them here.

 As a provider of a mental health service, such as online counselling, confidentiality is an ethical concern (Read BACP’s guidance here).

 The fundamental intent is to protect a client’s right to privacy by ensuring that matters disclosed to a professional are not relayed to others without the informed consent of the client.

 Of course, there are exceptions as to where confidentiality could be broken or not applied (risk to self or others for example).

 This is easier to establish with face-to-face clients but is also necessary to establish the boundaries with online clients.

 Sometimes, we might not have the information necessary to call emergency services and direct them to the client’s premises.